shenwei356/csvtk/README.md

 **Attention**

 1. The CSV parser requires all the lines have same number of fields/columns.
     Even lines with spaces will cause error.
-2. By default, csvtk think your files have header row, if not, use `-H`.
+2. By default, csvtk thinks your files have header row, if not, use "-H".
-3. By default, lines starting with `#` will be ignored, if the header row starts with `#`, please assign `-C` another rare symbol, e.g. `&`.
+3. By default, lines starting with '#' will be ignored, if the header row starts with '#', please assign "-C" another rare symbol, e.g. '$'.
-4. By default, csvtk handles CSV files, use `-t` for tab-delimited files.
+4. By default, csvtk handles CSV files, use "-t" for tab-delimited files.
+5. If " exists in tab-delimited files, use "-l".

 More [examples](http://shenwei356.github.io/csvtk/usage/) and [tutorial](http://shenwei356.github.io/csvtk/tutorial/)